Dealing with Relationship Fights: 12 Things to Never Do After a Fight

 Don’t: Make up excuses for the fight

 Stress, feeling under the weather, commuter traffic.
 You can blame an argument on just about anything.
 But don’t pass the blame on why you fought.
 “An apology is not an apology when you say, ‘I’m sorry but…’” says Goldstein.
 If you’re upset about something, your partner needs to know that—and not think it’s because you had a bad day at the office.
 “Excuses give you a chance to seem like you’re weaseling out of any responsibility,” says Jim Walkup, Doctorate of Ministry, a licensed marriage counselor who practices in New York City and White Plains, New York.
 Be honest about why you’re fighting.
 “Directly discussing the problem is more likely to resolve it than making up flimsy excuses for why it happened,” says Feuerman.
-These are ways you secretly sabotage your apology.

 Don’t: Say you didn’t mean it